Special documentation requirements

 Overview

 FAR 13.501 outlines the special documentation requirements for sole source (including brand name) acquisitions conducted under simplified acquisition procedures, specifically those covered by FAR Subpart 13.5.
 While these acquisitions are exempt from the competition requirements of FAR Part 6, contracting officers must still justify and document the need for sole source awards.
-The regulation specifies the required format, approval levels based on contract value, and public disclosure obligations for justifications.
-Additionally, it mandates specific documentation to be included in the contract file for all acquisitions under this subpart.
+The regulation details the required format, approval levels based on contract value, and public disclosure obligations for justifications.
+It also specifies what documentation must be included in the contract file for all acquisitions under this subpart.

 Key Rules